aptos-labs/aptos-ts-sdk/CONTRIBUTING.md

 Changes to the project are proposed through pull requests.
 The general pull request workflow is as follows:

-* If you have added code that should be tested, add unit tests.
+1. If you have added code that should be tested, add unit tests.
-* If you have changed APIs, update the documentation.
+2. If you have changed APIs, update the documentation.
 Make sure the documentation builds.
-* Ensure all formatting applies with `pnpm fmt`.
+3. Ensure all formatting applies with `pnpm fmt`.
-* Ensure all tests and lints pass on each and every commit that is part of your pull request using `pnpm test && pnpm lint`.
+4. Ensure all tests and lints pass on each and every commit that is part of your pull request using `pnpm test && pnpm lint`.
-* Submit your pull request.
+5. Submit your pull request.

+### Testing

+To test your code:

+1. Navigate to the top of the package.
+2. Install dependencies with `pnpm i`
+3. Build the code using `pnpm build`
+4. Run tests using `pnpm test`

 ## Authoring Clean Commits